BrunoSette/omnireno/src/content/pages/terms-conditions.md

 **10. Changes to Terms and Conditions**

-NewCraft reserves the right to update or modify these Terms and Conditions at any time.
+OmniReno reserves the right to update or modify these Terms and Conditions at any time.
 We will notify you of any changes by posting the new terms on our website.
 Your continued use of our services after such changes constitutes your acceptance of the updated Terms and Conditions.

 **11. Governing Law**